theBlackBoxSociety/p5js/01_firststeps.md

 function draw() {
   background(220);
-  ellipse(199, 199, 60, 60);
+  ellipse(200, 200, 60, 60);
 }
 ```
 Congratulations!
 You’ve made a simple computer program.

-So what’s going on here?
-You made a computer program, but what exactly happened?
+But what exactly happened?

 `ellipse(199, 199, 60, 60);` is an example of **a function call**
 `background(220);` and `createCanvas(400, 400);` are two other functions.
 We will learn about them in some minutes.